-The FYS Program offers nine seminars that create a supportive learning and service community.
-Approximately 20 students participate in each seminar during the fall of their first year.
-Current seminars are:
+The FYS Program offers ten seminars during fall 2019 and five seminars during spring 2020.
+Approximately 20 students participate in each seminar during the fall or spring of their first year.

 - Marketing in a Global and Connected World, Ronald Goodstein, Ph.D.

 Who Are You?
 Individual Differences and Workplace Performance, Michael O'Leary, Ph.D.

 - Grand Strategy: Conceptual Foundations in Strategic Thought, Arthur Dong, J.D.

 - Patterns of Global Commerce, Charles J. Skuba, MBA

 - Competing in a Flat World, Ricardo Ernst, Ph.D.